How to Install Bamboo Flooring on Top of a Wood Subfloor

 Once installation of the strips is completed, use a touch-up pen to fill nail holes and correct other imperfections.

-- Installation of a factory-finished hardwood floor requires more care than a conventional floor to prevent damaging the floor’s finish during installation.
+- When you install bamboo on a wood subfloor, it requires more care than a conventional floor to prevent damaging the floor’s finish during installation.
 Frequent use of a vacuum cleaner during installation is highly recommended to eliminate saw dust and wood chips.

 - Place your tools on the plywood or on a piece of cardboard rather than directly on the hardwood floor.